adrianjanocko/EpicChatFREE/README.md

 # 💬 Epic Chat [1.7-1.18]
 > A chat formatting plugin that has many features, basically everything you need.

-EpicChat is open-source Chat formatting plugin, that has everything you need for your server.
+Epic Chat is open-source Chat formatting plugin, that has everything you need for your server.
 It's compatible from Minecraft 1.7 to the newest one.
 If you found a bug or you have an idea, please, post it here on the GitHub in the Issues section. (https://github.com/AdoNikeOFFICE/EpicChat/issues)

 <img src="https://i.imgur.com/zI6LL6T.png" alt="EpicChat Banner" target="_blank" width="500px"></img>
 <img src="https://bstats.org/signatures/bukkit/EpicChatPlugin.svg" alt="EpicChat Analytics" target="_blank"></img>